Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 Schools

 Guilford County Schools is closed to students.
-School buildings and administrative offices are open to the public only from 10 a.m. to 2 p.m. weekdays, but will be closed after Friday to comply with the county's stay-at-home order.
+School buildings and administrative offices are closed to the public.
 Most employees are working remotely.

 The school district has asked people with Canvas login issues to contact their teacher.
 Those with technical support issues with student devices can call the district's Technology Services office at 336-370-8179.

-The school district on March 24 set up Wi-Fi hotspots in parking lots of eight public schools.
+The school district has set up Wi-Fi hotspots in parking lots of eight public schools.
 These internet access points are Herbin-Metz Education Center, Hunter Elementary, McNair Elementary, Simkins Elementary and Western Middle in Greensboro; Jamestown Middle and Christine Joyner Greene Education Center in Jamestown; and Eastern High School in Gibsonville.

 Here's a link to other educational resources compiled by Guilford County Schools.